richardghirst/PiBits/README.md

 If you do not neet a resolution of 1000 steps (approximately equivalent to a 10 bit DAC), then you can reduce the number of samples or increase the duration of the steps.

-Richard Hirst who wrote the original code recommended not going below 2us for the SAMPLE_US.
+Richard Hirst who wrote the original code recommended not going below 2us for `SAMPLE_US`.

 ## Warnings and other caveats